Nanolx/NanoDroid/README.md

 * A: x86 support is not planned currently.

 * Q: what devices was this tested on?
-* A: Moto X Play (lux), Samsung Galaxy Tab 4 (matissewifi)
+* A: Moto X Play (lux), Samsung Galaxy Tab 4 (matissewifi), Samsung Galaxy S6 (zeroflte)

 * Q: what ROMs was this tested on?
-* A: Resurrection Remix, AICP, AOSP Extended, crDroid, should work on any LineageOS based ROM.
+* A: LineageOS, Resurrection Remix, AICP, AOSP Extended, crDroid, should work on any LineageOS / AOSP based ROM that is working with Magisk.